gatsbyjs/gatsby/docs/docs/how-to/cloud/enable-image-cdn.md

 - In `gatsbyImage` a `width` or `height` argument is now required.
 - `TRACED_SVG` isn’t not currently supported as a placeholder for `gatsbyImage`
 - Using Image CDN varies by CMS.
-Make sure to review per-CMS instructions for using Image CDN: [read more](https://support.gatsbyjs.com/hc/en-us/articles/4522338898579).
+Make sure to [review per-CMS instructions for using Image CDN](https://support.gatsbyjs.com/hc/en-us/articles/4522338898579).

 ## 5. Commit and push